lanl/walkabout/docs/user-guide/appendix-A3.md

 ## A.3.2 Properties  **`avs`**

 Porosity, liquid saturation and liquid density are read from an ASCII **avs** file produced by the model application (the contour macro in FEHM).
-This uses an AVS format for node attributes.
-The header includes number of nodes and attribute names followed by the property data.
+This uses an AVS file format for node attributes.
+The first line of the header indicates number of attributes followed by integer 1 indicating scalar value for each of the four attributes.
+The remainder of the header is a list of attribute names with optional dimension.
+The header is followed by columns of node number and values for the property data (attributes).
 Figure A3-3 shows an example for 20 nodes.

 ```
-04  1   1   1   1   1
+04  1   1   1   1
 Liquid Pressure (MPa), (MPa)
 Saturation, (no dim)
 Porosity, (no dim)